Directly to the content

 My daily supplementation

-Especially in stressful times or when traveling, I also pay attention to targeted support:
+Especially during stressful times or when traveling, I also pay attention to targeted support:

-• Winter support: In the cold season, I rely on curcumin and frankincense with zinc capsulesto strengthen the immune system and achieve anti-inflammatory effects.
+• Winter supportDuring the cold season, I rely on Curcumin and incense with Zinc capsules, to strengthen the immune system and to achieve anti-inflammatory effects.

-The selection of my supplements is based on my individual needs and current lifestyle - no overloading, but targeted use to prevent deficiencies and support my vitality.
+My choice of supplements is based on my individual needs and current lifestyle – no overload, but targeted use to prevent deficiencies and support my vitality.

-Science shows time and again that holistic approaches offer the greatest benefits for a long and vital life [12].
-I therefore focus on a healthy mix of nutrition, exercise and mental well-being - without compulsion, but with a lot of joy and mindfulness.
+Science repeatedly shows that holistic approaches offer the greatest benefit for a long and vital life.
+[12]Therefore, I focus on a healthy mix of nutrition, exercise and mental well-being – without coercion, but with lots of joy and mindfulness.

-Because at the end of the day, it's not just the lifespan that counts, but above all the quality of life.
+Because in the end, it's not just lifespan that counts, but above all, quality of life.

 Quellen